ink19mag/staff-wiki/src/content/docs/drafts/editorial-redesign-2021.md

 	- Southern Accents / Bovine Ska (?) / 2 Dub (?)
 - Room 19 Podcast (separate doc)
 - News and track / video premieres
 - Screen/Columns (can we add more photo/video content to column spaces?
-Thinking particularly in regards to Stroke of Midnight and TV Party that could function a bit more as “what to watch” similar to the music playlists but with film/tv)
+Thinking particularly in regards to Stroke of Midnight and TV Party that could function a bit more as "what to watch" similar to the music playlists but with film/tv)

 ---